jlin412/TS-Cypress-BDD/README.md

 ### Test Design Consideration
 - All individual scenario can be executed indepedently
-- For api test:
--- If an resource is not available, 404 is assumed according to swapper documentation.
+- For api test, If an resource is not available, 404 is assumed according to swapper documentation.
--- Some of operations are testd in combination in functional test cases (use cases of the api)
+- Some api operations are tested in combination in functional test cases (use cases of the api)